DanielOdiase/checklistapp/README.md

 ### Overview
-Working as a project manager , i noticed i needed some sort of task management platform to keep track of my daily estimates , projects i've won and my ongoing projects.I needed something small and most importantly free and super simple.
-This pushed me to create the Checklist app.
+Working as a project manager , i noticed i needed some sort of task management platform to keep track of my daily estimates and projects .I needed something small and most importantly free and super simple.
+Im also a big crypto and basketball guy , so i included both interest in my app by connecting to the coingecko api as well as the NBA API  in order to keep track of my favorite cryptos and basketball games.
+Hence the Checklist app was born.
-It's a super simple CRUD app that allows its users to add tasks and change the state from :Estimate,Sent Estimates,Won Projects,Ongoing projects .Once the project is complete, user can delete the task.
-The Checklist app also includes user authentiction that allows users to sign up for the app.
+It's a super simple CRUD app that allows its users to add tasks and change the state from :Estimate,Sent Estimates,Won Projects,Ongoing projects.The Checklist app also includes user authentiction that allows users to sign up for the app.
+With the version2 , users are able to add a profile picture.
+Also each user can only access and view thier own posts.

 The first step in this process is the login.
-This is done through the login screen, that also allows immediate sign up if the user does not already have an account.
+This is done through the login screen, that also allows sign up if the user does not already have an account.

-After validating your credentials, the next step is the main dashboard that displays current tasks and thier stages .
-This is the screen that will allow users to create taks, change task state and delete tasks.
+### Version 1

+---
+This version was my first iteration of the app .

+It was a super simple design

+that allowed users to input a project and change its stage based on ; estimate, sent, won ,ongoing .

+A live version of the app can be viewed [here](https://checklistappv2-0.web.app/)

+### Version 2
+---
+A live version of the app can be viewed [here](https://checklistapp-2af94.web.app/)
+Includes:

+New crypto page, sports page, weather page, user profile picture , personalized user content

 ### A description of any enhancements or additional features that will be added in the future.

 - Test cases for ALL routes
-- Persistent session storage for current user
 - Secure sessions
-- Connect app to weather api and crypto api
+- Connect app to weather api and crypto api(Added)
--